How to Protect Your WordPress eCommerce Site From Holiday Fraud

 3D Secure is a tool used to verify card transactions.
 It sends more than 100 data points on each transaction to the cardholder’s bank, such as the shipping address, IP address, device information, and the customer’s previous transaction history.
 The cardholder uses these data points to assess the transaction’s risk.

 If the bank thinks the transaction is legitimate, the customer doesn’t even know 3D Secure was used.
 But if the data isn’t enough, the checkout flow is interrupted by an additional page.
-On the new page, the user must enter additional information from their bank (like their login details).
+On the new page, the user must enter additional information from their bank (like their login credentials).

 What’s great about this system is that if the customer is presented with the extra step (the login page), liability for the transaction shifts to the bank.
 You aren’t on the hook for the money if the customer passes that extra step.